oscy7/web-sprint-challenge-javascript-fundamentals/README.md

 2. Explain the difference between a callback and a higher order function.

 A higher order function is a function that receives other functions as a parameter.
 Whereas a callback is a function that is intended to be passed into other functions as arguments.
-Higher order functions receives, and callbacks are passed in.
+Higher order functions receives a callback, and callbacks are passed into higher orders.

 3. Explain what a closure is.